Acethu/Project-Euler/README.md

 # PyCleanUI
 *(version 1.0)*

-PyCleanUI is a python library inspired by PySimpleUI.
+PyCleanUI is a python library inspired by PySimpleGUI.
 It is made with pygame from scratch, it is very easy to learn and to understand and has an adjustable clean style.

 ## Table of contents
 1. [ Tutorial ](#tutorial)